 Trastevere, with its narrow cobblestone alleys, restaurants, pubs and artisan shops, is one of the most popular areas of Rome.
 Trastevere is trendy amongst young people, who come here attracted by its many pubs and cafés.
-But it is also a favourite area among visitors who are looking for a taste of “authentic” Rome.
+But it is also a favourite area among visitors who are looking for a taste of the “authentic” Rome.

-If you book our Private Tour of Trastevere and Jewish district a private guide will be with you for a 3-hour walking tour through medieval Rome.
+If you book our Private Tour of Trastevere and Jewish district a private guide will be with you for a 3 hour walking tour through Medieval Rome.
 In Trastevere you will visit the Basilica of St. Mary in Trastevere, with its beautiful mosaic adorned facade.
-You will stroll the area's charming alleyways whilst your private guide recounts fascinating stories of Rome’s medieval past.
+You will stroll the area's charming alleyways whilst your private guide recounts fascinating stories of Rome’s Medieval past.
 Don’t miss the opportunity to taste some local focaccia (crispy pizza!)

-Once you have you finished your private tour of central Trastevere you will walk to the Tiberina Island, once the sight of the Temple of Aesculapius.
+Once you have finished your private tour of central Trastevere you will walk to the Tiberina Island, once the sight of the Temple of Aesculapius.
 As you go further back in time to Ancient Rome you will reach the archeological sites of Ottavia Porticus and Marcello Theater.